polterguy/phosphorusfive/FAQ.md

 I am a purebred __Anarchist__, to the bone!
 And you couldn't get me to vote, even if my life depended upon it!

-> Kim Jong Il, Stalin, Hitler, Obama, Trump - They're all the same to me ...

 ### How on Earth did you do this?
 (Create Phosphorus Five)

 I spent 13 years researching the same idea, and I followed Winston Churchill's advice,